hazelcast/hazelcast-python-client/README.md

 Although you can not change the logging levels used within the Hazelcast Python client, you can specify a logging level that will be used to threshold the logs that are at least as severe as your specified level using  the `level` argument.

-Here is the table of the default logging levels that comes with the `logging` module and their numeric value that represents the how severe they are.
+Here is the table listing the default logging levels that come with the `logging` module and numeric values that represent their severity:

 | Level    | Numeric Value |
 |----------|---------------|